Interpreting Angle Dependent Magnetoresistance in Layered Materials: Application to Cuprates: Toy model

 In order to understand the behavior in Figure \ref{fig:tperp_comp} reminiscent of the experiments \cite{fang_fermi_2020} we will consider various limits of Eq.~\ref{eqn:sig_tsq}.
 When the magnetic field is parallel to the layers, i.e. when $\theta'=90^{\circ}$

 where the time integral has been computed exactly.
-It can already be seen that the dimensionless quantity controlling the peak at $\theta' = 90^{\circ}$ is $\omega_0\tau k_Fa$.
-As we discussed earlier, physically this represents the flux, in units of the quantum of flux, through the loop shown in Figure \ref{fig:coord_system} when $\v{r}_1=\v{r}_2, \v{r}_3=\v{r}_4$.
+It can already be seen that the dimensionless quantity controlling the peak at $\theta' = 90^{\circ}$ is $\omega_0\tau k_Fa = eaBk_F\tau/m^* = k_Bl$, where $l$ is the mean free path in-plane.
+As discussed earlier, physically this is the flux, in units of the quantum of flux, through the loop shown in Figure \ref{fig:coord_system} when $\v{r}_1=\v{r}_2, \v{r}_3=\v{r}_4$.

 We will spend more time considering low angles, $\theta'\ll 1$.
 Here we will find that there is no longer a single dimensionless quantity that controls the physics.
 We first consider $\omega_0\tau$ small enough that all expressions in Eq.~\ref{eqn:sig_tsq} can be expanded.
 To be more precise, decompose $t^\perp_\phi$ in terms of its harmonics,